 2006 – present

-In the current “Rail Renaissance”, G&W is pursuing organic growth opportunities as well as both domestic and international acquisitions:
+Following the “Rail Renaissance”, G&W continues to pursue organic growth opportunities as well as both domestic and international acquisitions:

 2006: Sale of ARG by G&W and Wesfarmers.
 Genesee & Wyoming Australia created when G&W purchases Wesfarmers' 50% ownership of certain South Australian operations of ARG.

 2008: Rotterdam Rail Feeding,

 CAGY Industries [Columbus & Greenville Railway,